Discover the Golden Retriever dog breed in this handy information center.

-In this article we are going to take an honest look at this gorgeous, charming dog.
+We are going to take an honest look at this gorgeous, charming dog.

-Not just at the things which make him so popular, but also at the potential downsides and pitfalls that you could discover when you bring home your new Golden Retriever puppy.
+We’ll also look at the potential downsides and pitfalls of bringing home a new Golden Retriever puppy.

 The History of the Golden Retriever

 It has been suggested that wavy coated Retrievers and Setters also formed a part of their early breeding program.

 These gorgeous dogs were bred and shown under the category of Flat Coated Retrievers.

 Golden Retriever Types

 Like several gundog breeds, the Golden Retriever has in recent years become somewhat divided.

-If you are looking to work or compete with your dog you will need to make sure that their lines are appropriate to the task.
+If you are looking to work or compete with your dog you will need to make sure that their lines are right.